 Consult Your Payment Processor

 If there are any uncertainties, you should contact your payment processor right away.
-Your third-party payment processor can offer important information, decode the specifics of the decline message, and ensure that your merchant processing system aligns with the best practices for small businesses.
+Keep in mind that your third-party payment processor can offer important information, decode the specifics of the decline message, and ensure that your merchant processing system aligns with the best practices for small businesses.

 Use Fraud Prevention Measures